Predicting the Yield of Small Transiting Exoplanets around Mid-M and Ultra-Cool Dwarfs in the Nancy Grace Roman Space Telescope Galactic Bulge Time Domain Survey: Host Simulation

 \subsection{Simulated Photometry}

 The expected noise performance of the WFI drives the magnitude and distance limits that we apply in our simulations.
-We modeled the standard deviation of normalized photometry in the time domain survey's primary \Fmag filter using the properties listed in Table~\ref{tab:photometry}, the values of which were sourced from the WFIRST Cycle 7 design described in \citet{Penny2019}.
+The time domain survey will primarily use a \Fmag filter.
+This filter will provide wavelength coverage from 0.93\textendash 2.00~$\mu$m, entirely encompassing the standard \textit{Y}, \textit{J}, and \textit{H} photometric passbands \citep[e.g.,][]{Bessell2005}.
+We modeled the standard deviation of normalized photometry in the \Fmag filter using the properties listed in Table~\ref{tab:photometry}, the values of which were sourced from the WFIRST Cycle 7 design described in \citet{Penny2019}.
 The model assumes a sky background count rate that was determined using a time-dependent zodiacal light model evaluated at the midpoint of the survey seasons.
 It also assumes a 9-pixel aperture \citep[which was found to produce the best photometry in the crowded microlensing fields in ][]{Penny2019} and a constant systematic noise floor of 1~mmag.
+The assumed noise floor becomes the dominant noise component for magnitudes less than \Fmag~$\approx$~16.8, and its effect can be seen in the gradual tapering off of the curve in Figure~\ref{fig:noise} for the brightest source magnitudes.
+This assumption has little impact on the total planet yield of our simulations, since very few detections are made around sources brighter than \Fmag~=~16.8 (see Section~\ref{subsec:yield}).

 The resulting noise model for a 46.8-s exposure as a function of \Fmag magnitude is shown in Figure~\ref{fig:noise}.
 A per-exposure uncertainty of 1\% is achieved around a magnitude of 21 in the \Fmag band, and we use this as the magnitude cutoff for sources throughout the remainder of this study.
 We note that this is the same magnitude cutoff used in \citet{Montet2017}.
 For the earliest spectral types considered in this study (M3), the magnitude cutoff corresponds to a maximum distance of about 3.5 kpc.
 See Table \ref{tab:densities} for estimates of the maximum distances of mid-M dwarfs and UCDs with \textit{F146}~$<$~21 in different effective temperature ($T_{eff}$) bins.